 Multidimensional Poverty in the Voluntary National Reviews

-In 2016 and 2017 many countries have been reporting progress on Multidimensional Poverty Reduction.
-Below we highlight excerpts of their reviews and link to the full-reports for reference.
+From 2016 to 2020 many countries have reported progress on multidimensional poverty reduction in their Voluntary National Reviews (VNR) presented to the UN.
+Below we highlight excerpts of these documents and link to the full reports for reference.

-Bangladesh writes of plans “for introducing Multidimensional Poverty Index (MPI) measurement in future” (page 13).
+(Bangladesh 2017) writes of plans “for introducing a Multidimensional Poverty Index (MPI) measurement in future.” (page 13)

-Belize writes that “the enhanced methodology due to be employed in the Caribbean Development Bank (COB) sponsored country poverty assessment will allow Belize to measure poverty using a national multidimensional definition, which is currently being finalized after a draft was developed as part of the Comprehensive Review of the Social Protection System in Belize conducted last year.
-This follows the methodology of the Oxford Poverty and Human Development Initiative (OPHI).
-(Page 20)
+Belize (2017) writes that “the enhanced methodology due to be employed in the Caribbean Development Bank (COB) sponsored country poverty assessment will allow Belize to measure poverty using a national multidimensional definition, which is currently being finalised after a draft was developed as part of the Comprehensive Review of the Social Protection System in Belize conducted last year.
+This follows the methodology of the Oxford Poverty and Human Development Initiative (OPHI).” (page 20)

-According to Colombia (2016) poverty reduction in Colombia occurred in all its dimensions.
-Non-monetary reductions were tracked and accelerated using a multidimensional measure that implemented the Alkire Foster methodology.
-In 2010, 30.4% of the population were MPI por where as in 2015 it was 20.2%.
+Colombia (2016) confirmed poverty reduction in the country is experienced in all its dimensions.
+Non-monetary reductions were tracked and accelerated using a multidimensional measure that implemented the Alkire-Foster method.
+In 2010, 30.4% of the population were MPI poor where as in 2015 it was 20.2%.
 Colombia’s MPI is disaggregated by gender, age, urban/rural, and regions.

-Costa Rica also uses an Alkire-Foster (AF) MPI, because it sees the challenge of Poverty reduction should be approached in a multidimensional form, as it’s national strategy outlines.
+Costa Rica (2017) also uses the MPI based on Alkire-Foster method, since it sees the challenge of Poverty reduction should be approached in a multidimensional form, as it is national strategy outlines.
 Since October 2015, Costa Rica has used its MPI to coordinate policies and implement novel initiatives – especially those that address traditionally excluded populations like those with disability, indigenous persons, women, and migrants.